Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Grid, Gantt, Card, and Calendar views built on a spreadsheet foundation

-- Powerful formula support (similar to Excel functions)
+- Powerful formula support (similar to Excel)

 - Automated workflows and approval processes

-- Dashboards and reporting for executive-level visibility
+- Dashboards and reporting for executive visibility

 - Proofing and content collaboration